 (c) Time Limits.
 The pretrial diversion process may continue for a period up to 6 months, unless the child is discharged sooner by the court.
 Upon application of any party made prior to the expiration of the initial time period, and after notice and a hearing, the diversion may be extended for a period not to exceed an additional 6 months.

-(d) Requirements.
-In addition to any counsel and advice authorized for an informal adjustment, sanctions, including, but not limited to community service work and monetary restitution may be made a part of the agreement.
+(d) Modification.
 The parties, by mutual consent and with court approval, may modify the requirements of the agreement at any time before its termination.

 (e) Violation of Pretrial Diversion.
 If failure to comply with the agreement is alleged, the child shall be given written notice of the alleged violation and an opportunity to be heard on that issue prior to the reinstatement of proceedings pursuant to the original charge.
 Notice of the failure to comply must be filed prior to the expiration of the pretrial diversion.
 The filing of the notice extends the period of pretrial diversion pending a prompt hearing on the merits of the alleged violation.

 (f) Statements of Child.
-Any statements made by the child during the preliminary inquiry or pretrial diversion are not admissible in any proceeding prior to the dispositional hearing.
+Any statements made by the child during the preliminary inquiry or pretrial diversion are not admissible in the delinquent or unruly subject proceeding prior to the dispositional hearing.

 Advisory Commission Comments.